-AUSTIN -- An expert economist has testified in the public school finance trial that Texas teacher quality in the state is dropping, largely because of low pay in a competitive market.
+AUSTIN, Texas (AP) -- An expert economist has testified in the public school finance trial that Texas teacher quality in the state is dropping, largely because of low pay in a competitive market.

 Duke University Professor Jacob Vigdor said Tuesday that teacher salaries in Texas are 30 percent lower than for other college graduates and has fallen behind those paid in neighboring states.